 Applicants are strongly encouraged to incorporate assets from the IF/THEN Collection in their proposed projects.
 The IF/THEN Collection includes photos, videos, bios, and posters of the AAAS IF/THEN Ambassadors, 125 women role models in STEM.
 Assets in the IF/THEN Collection will be available for grantees to download and use at no cost.
 We recommend viewing this informational webinar that provides directions on how to find and use assets in the Collection, as well as examples from Round One grantees that have incorporated assets into their museum content.

 ASTC will use data from the IF/THEN Gender Representation Toolkit as one component of the evaluation of IF/THEN Grant projects.
 Awardees must agree to use the toolkit to collect data on the visual representation of gender (i.e., photos and videos of people) in the area of the museum in which their grant project is focused both before and after completing their proposed project.
 It is preferred that organizations share the data collected from the toolkit with ASTC before the grant application deadline, November 16, 2020.
-However, proposals will be considered from organizations still in the process of collecting data if data collection is completed prior to the start of the funded project.
+However, proposals will be considered from organizations still in the process of collecting data.
 All applicants must collect data using the toolkit at the end of the grant period to measure changes in gender representation.
 Museums that use the toolkit may be eligible to receive an additional $500 for sharing their collected data with ASTC.
 This $500 award does not affect eligibility for an IF/THEN Gender Equity Grant.

 Additionally, organizations will be required to work with an external evaluator to complete ASTC project evaluation which may include: